ballerina-platform/ballerina-distribution/examples/graphql-client-error-handling/graphql_client_error_handling.md

 # GraphQL client - Handle error response

 The execute method of `graphql:Client` can fail and return a `graphql:ClientError`.
+You may check the subtype of the returned error and handle it accordingly based on your use case.
 This example demonstrates `graphql:Client` error handling and shows how to obtain GraphQL-specific errors returned by the graphql server.

 ::: code graphql_client_error_handling.bal :::